-In other case, the supervised visitation can be indefinite.
-This can take place in cases where the parents abuse or neglect is pervasive.
+In other cases, supervised visitation can be indefinite.
+This can take place in cases where the parent’s abuse or neglect is pervasive.
 It can also take place in cases where a parent has had opportunities to improve their parenting skills — and the court can be dissatisfied with the progress.

 No matter, when supervised visitation takes place, the problem from courts and the parties can be how to have this visitation take place?
 Also, who pays for the supervised visitation?
 These are issues that can be problematic as it relates to supervised visitation.

 But, generally speaking, supervised visitation can sometimes take place at a courthouse or a location setup through a court.
-In these circumstances, courthouse personnel are often monitoring the visits to see how they progress.
-The critique is these visits can sometimes can be short in duration and in-frequent.
+In these circumstances, courthouse personnel is often monitoring the visits to see how they progress.
+The critique is these visits can sometimes be short and in-frequent.
 Visitation at a location like this also doesn’t allow for a parent to take children out to other locations outside of the courthouse.
-On the other hand, these visits are often paid for through taxpayer dollars and doesn’t result in an expense to the parent receiving the supervised visits.
+On the other hand, these visits are often paid for through taxpayer dollars and don’t result in an expense to the parent receiving the supervised visits.
 Additionally, for the parent not being supervised, they might feel the children are safer in a more restricted environment.

 If you are going through a divorce or child custody matter where supervised visitations are an important issue, you can contact Stange Law Firm, PC at 1-855-805-0595.
 We have attorneys available to discuss your unique situation with you.